kiliankoe/publictransport/README.md

 The idea - feasible or not, time will tell - is to write adapters for several kinds of public transport systems (EFA, Hafas, TRIAS, Navitia, plain GTFS etc.), combine that with a bunch of providers implementing those systems and arrive at a library capable of talking to these providers and accessing whatever data these systems provide, be it the finding of nearby stops, routing from one stop to another or whatever.

-Not wanting to invest the time and effort to implement and more importantly, maintain something like this for several different languages/platforms, the core library and adapters will be implemented in Rust, but offering a C API which can then be used by thin FFI-based wrappers.
+Not wanting to invest the time and effort to implement and more importantly, maintain something like this for several different languages/platforms, the core library and adapters will be implemented in Rust and expose a C API which can then be used by thin FFI-based wrappers in other languages.
 In my head at least that seems like a good idea and I'm really hoping it works out 🙈😅

 ## Roadmap